George Washington University

 Water Resource Management

 Nesbit, Olivia, "Sharing Earth’s Most Valuable Resource: Cooperation in Transboundary Water Management" (2012).
 Independent Study Project (ISP) Collection.
-Paper 1310.
+1310.